 For the Blistered Padrón Peppers

-Course salt (such as Kosher salt or sea flakes)
+- coarse salt such as Kosher salt or sea flakes

 Make the Buttermilk Aioli: